 Flan is almost as common in New Mexico as it is in Mexico.
 Like others, we have adapted the recipe to suit regional tastes, though our regional preferences are similar to Mexico.

-The Atencio family, owners of El Paragua (and El Parasol) in Espanola, have their own twist on the recipe, adding brandy or rum.
+The Atencio family, owners of El Parasol locations in northern New Mexico, have their own twist on the recipe, adding brandy or rum.
 The flan served in their restaurants is based on a recipe inherited from Frances Atencio.
 Frances was the family matriarch, and a fabulous chef, responsible for creating the menu that is still served at the family’s restaurants in Espanola, Santa Fe and Los Alamos.